joshchontw/Network-Automation-and-Security/README.md

 ![aristashowversion](https://user-images.githubusercontent.com/81763406/142037081-0b9d1ded-6966-4aaa-9864-2e6cbb9b8d0d.png)
 ![junipershowversion](https://user-images.githubusercontent.com/81763406/142037092-a54c56e8-cc6a-45af-984a-7b08c0433b4d.png)

 Just with one playbook, I am able to connect to multiple devices (different vendors also) and retrieve the version they are running.
-This is admittedly relatively simple, but it shows the power of Ansible.
+This is admittedly relatively simple, but it shows the power and potential of Ansible.

 ### Task 2: Changing the routing protcol from RIP to OSPF